 The main types of e-AWB are MAWB (Master Air Waybill), HAWB (House Air Waybill), and eCSD (Electronic Consignment Security Declaration).
 MAWB is an international document subject to IATA Rules and international air conventions.
 This document protects the goods and states the terms and conditions of the carriage.
 HAWB is an internal document issued by the forwarder, stating the forwarder’s terms and conditions. eCSD is a regulatory document that protects the cargo.

 E-AWB implementation is possible if a shipper and carrier have established an EDI (Electronic Data Interchange) communication channel and have chosen a mutually supported document format, or use web e-AWB platforms or software.
+Read our dedicated article about EDI implementation to learn more.
 Freight forwarders, airlines, and airports still mostly deal with legacy systems like EDI or rely on paper processes, which is one of the obstacles to full e-AWB implementation.
 However, a switch to an e-AWB is not beyond your scope.
 We are going to split this process into several crucial steps and explain them.

 Key steps of e-AWB implementation